Project-HAL/Project-HAL.github.io/source/channel_window.rst

 Overview
 ^^^^^^^^

-|ChannelWindow|_ stores frames as a sequence so they can be processed at the
+|ChannelWindow|_ stores a sequence of MaxOne/Two data frames so they can be
+all be processed together, as opposed to examing individual frames.
+A
-same time.
-A |ChannelWindow|_ of length ``N`` is initialized with the first ``N`` frames of the experiment.
+|ChannelWindow|_ of length ``N`` is initialized with the first ``N`` frames of
+the experiment.

 .. image:: images/window.png
     :align: center

 |
-Chip activity data can be extracted from the window, such as the firing rate and the average x-position of the spikes.
+Useful chip activity data can be extracted from the window, such as the firing rate and the average x-position of the spikes.
 For each new frame added to the window, the oldest frame is removed.

 .. image:: images/window-change.png